 Add a splash or pop of color to your woodland garden with these shade loving plants.
 Hues of white, purple, pink, and blue explode into flower clusters in early summer and can last until early fall depending on the hardiness of the specific plant.
 The flower color of the hydrangea depends on the pH of the soil and the type of hydrangea you have planted.The Penny Mac Hydrangea is popular for having either pink, blue, or a mix with purple blooms depending on the soil pH.
 Limelight Hydrangea has huge, iconic white flowers that bloom every spring.

 Hydrangea shrubs can be grown as a small bush or trained into a small tree with heights of up to 6-8 feet tall.
-Some can grow from a single trunk like the Oakleaf Hydrangea tree.
+Some can grow from a single trunk like the Pinky Winky Hydrangea Tree.

 Check out the Hydrangea Plant Grow Guide for information on choosing, planting, and growing your new hydrangea plant.

 Generally, hydrangeas can grow across the United States in USDA hardiness zones 3-9.

 The best time to plant hydrangeas is in the Fall followed by early Spring so the plants have the whole growing season to establish roots and produce large flower buds.
 The best time of day to plant is early morning or late afternoon when the sunlight is subdued, offering protection against heat stress.

 The best place to plant hydrangeas is in a sheltered location with sunny mornings and shady afternoons.
 Hydrangeas prefer to be planted in well drained soil that is kept consistently moist and is slightly acidic.
 Hydrangeas also like to be planted in fertile soil that is nutrient rich to grow plenty of big flower heads in the spring and summer.
 Plant hydrangeas with other evergreens like hollies or boxwoods.
 They also look nice with flowering shrubs like gardenias, hostas, or daylilies.